code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson2.md

 ### Exercises

-Now you try:
+Now you try.
 When your current context node is a book node:

 | Path Expression   | Expression Result |
 |-----------------|:-------------|